20 Good movies to Learn Korean

 Viewers will get to witness a cute arranged love story.

-This is a tale of two individuals with a significant age difference forced into marrying each other.
+This is a story of two individuals with a significant age difference who were forced to marry.

 Seo Bo-eun, a 15-year-old high school girl played by Moon Geun-young, has to marry Park Sang-min.
 He is a 20-year-old college-going student, played by Kim Rae-won.

-This happens because Bo-Eun’s grandfather wishes to see her get married before he dies.
+This happens because Bo-Eun’s grandfather wants her to marry before he dies.

 Bo-Eun’s and Sang-Min’s grandfathers were best friends who had promised each other they would marry their children.
 But both of them had sons.
 Hence, those “strongly exchanged words” between the two grandpas were passed on to the next generation.

-If you are an intermediate learner of Korean, this motion picture is for you.
+If you are an intermediate Korean learner, this film is for you.

 2. Call (콜), 2020